unimarkup/specification/README.md

 ## Other items
 ### Block titles

-A title can be set for a block by preceding the block with a paragraph surrounded by `===`.
+A title can be set for a block item by directly preceding the block with one paragraph surrounded by `===`.
+A blank line must be set before a block title.

 ~~~
 ===